conda/conda/docs/source/build_tutorials/pkgs2.rst

 If you haven’t already, open a free Anaconda.org account and record your new username and password.

-Next, in your terminal window, run ``conda install binstar`` and enter your new Anaconda.org username and password.
+Next, in your terminal window, run ``conda install anaconda-client`` and enter your new Anaconda.org username and password.

 Again in your terminal window, log into your Anaconda.org account with the command:

 .. code-block:: bash

-    binstar login
+    anaconda login

 And upload your package to Anaconda.org:

 .. code-block:: bash

-    binstar upload ~/miniconda/conda-bld/linux-64/pyinstrument-0.12-py27_0.tar.bz
+    anaconda upload ~/miniconda/conda-bld/linux-64/pyinstrument-0.12-py27_0.tar.bz

 NOTE: Change your path and filename to the exact path and filename you saved in Step 7.

-TIP: To save time, you can set conda to always automatically upload a successful build to Anaconda.org with the command: ``conda config --set binstar_upload yes``
+TIP: To save time, you can set conda to always automatically upload a successful build to Anaconda.org with the command: ``conda config --set anaconda_upload yes``

 .. _more-resources: